Openscapes/cohort-planning/README.md

 # cohort-planning
-Used mainly for Issues, to help coordinate with our partners who co-lead and assist cohorts
+Used mainly for Issues, to help coordinate with our partners who co-lead and assist cohorts.